COALAIP/specs/README.md

 - In some cases synonyms for lingo was used.
 Remove all occurrences
 - When releasing this document to the public, write an introductory section explaining what COALA is, why this document matters, what is left to do, what are COALA's general goals are and so on...
+- Sometimes this document references internally to other sections ("as seen in the above section", ...).
+Using relative links, we should point to the sections, we're writing about

 ## Table of Contents